-Plate 21: Timber shelter located in the Flora Park
+Plate 22: Timber shelter located in the Flora Park

 - Council to investigate upgrading the existing shelter to improve aesthetics and provide an inviting outdoor classroom space for school groups and other community groups to utilise.
 An example could be a circular style structure made with natural materials.
 Alternatively, the existing structure could be updated with mosaics or a mural/artwork, potential to collaborate with primary school. - The diversity within the Flora Park and the broader reserve should be promoted with the installation of interpretative signs.
-This could also extend to plant species tags along a formalised circular track within the Flora Park area. - Council to investigate installing some picnic tables/seating within the broader Flora Park area in consultation with SBLC.
+This could also extend to plant species tags along a formalised circular track within the Flora Park area.

-7.2.
+• Council to investigate installing some picnic tables/seating within the broader Flora Park area in consultation with SBLC.

+7.3.
 SIGNAGE AND ACCESS MANAGEMENT

 Signs indicating prohibited uses within the reserve are located around the football oval, at the skate park entrance and the pedestrian access off Old Forcett Road.
 The reserve currently has no interpretative signs however Council have indicated they are currently collaborating with Dodges Ferry school students around creating signs for wildlife.
 There is currently only a small street sign with reference to the Dodges Ferry Recreation Reserve on Old Forcett Rd at the entrance to the school which is not very visible.
+Council should investigate options to incorporate the road reserve, which is a designated Council reserve, as part of the Reserve.
+This could then be formally zoned within the Reserve as a "gateway to Dodges Ferry" and enhanced through planting and better signage which welcomes visitors to Dodges Ferry and highlights the reserve as a key attraction.